cherise215/cherise215/README.md

 **About me**

-- 💼 Lecturer in Computer Vision at the University of Sheffield/Visiting research fellow at University of Oxford/Honorary research fellow at Imperial College London/
+- 💼 Lecturer in Computer Vision at the U of Sheffield/Visiting research fellow at U of Oxford/Honorary research fellow at Imperial College London
 - 📫 Past: Post-Doctoral Researcher at the University of Oxford.
 Here are my [personal website](https://sites.google.com/view/morningchen-site/home;) and [Google Scholar](https://scholar.google.com/citations?user=gPuRZmgAAAAJ&hl=en&inst=1897686392822636494).

 - 📈  I have expertise in building robust, domain-generalizable machine-learning algorithms to facilitate medical image analysis.